SAP-archive/teched2020-DAT163/exercises/ex1/README.md

 71. Click on 'View Rulebooks'
 <br>![](/exercises/ex1/images/Rule_ViewRulebooks_01_10.png)

-72. In the search window type in 'tech' and notice your Rulebook in the Rulebook
+72. In the search window type in 'tech', this is helpful when you have multiple Rulebooks.
 <br>![](/exercises/ex1/images/Rules_SearchFindRulebook_01_10.png)

 73. Click on your TechEd Rulebook, 'TechEdDAT163_##